-The Corporation continues to manage additional risks to its business, in particular, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba, mesh size increases on Lake Winnipeg and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
-Strategies including plans and objectives to address these risks are outlined in the 2021 to 2025 Corporate Plan which has been submitted to the Government of Canada for approval.
+The Corporation continues to manage risks to its business, in particular, the enduring impact of the COVID-19 health pandemic on its operations, the open-market fish supply environment, individual quota entitlement buyback from commercial fishers on Lake Winnipeg by the Government of Manitoba and increasing supplies of walleye into Freshwater's sales markets from the Great Lakes.
+Management has evaluated these risks and has determined that its plans and strategies are expected to continue to allow the Corporation to operate for the foreseeable future.
+The strategies including the plans and objectives to address these risks are outlined in the 2022 to 2026 Corporate Plan Summary which has been approved by the Government of Canada.